janso2000/MECHA470_Mobile_Sanitation_Robot/README.md

 ## 2. Mobile Robot Degrees of Freedom

 The Magni mobile robot operates using a non-holonomic (meaning that its state depends on the path taken in order to achieve) differential drive system in the two front tires.
-As a differential drive mobile robot is has 3 degrees of freedom: X and Y directions (translational) and around the Z axis (rotational).
+As a differential drive mobile robot it has 3 degrees of freedom: X and Y directions (translational) and around the Z axis (rotational).

 ## 3. Mapping and Path Planning with ROS